‘Days Of Our Lives’ Spoilers: Galen Gering On Rafe, Hope, And Working With Soap Icon Kristian Alfonso

 Days Of Our Lives spoilers reveal that Rafe Hernandez and Hope Brady will have another rocky moment in their romance.
 Actor Galen Gering discussed being paired with soap opera icon Kristian Alfonso.
-He also discussed what makes Rafe and Hope, nicknamed “Rope” so good together.
+He also discussed what makes Rafe and Hope, nicknamed “Rope,” so good together.

 In the latest issue of Soap Opera Digest, Galen Gering‘s interview discussed many topics.
 There is debate among fans over Rafe and Hope.
-Some think they have great chemistry, while others believe they are better off as friends.
+Some think they have great chemistry while others believe they are better off as friends.
 The actor explained he loves the two together because they have great chemistry.

 As viewers know, the two started off as partners at the Salem PD.
 They were also friends, something Gering thinks is important in their relationship.
 He also brought up the fact that before Bo Brady (formerly Peter Reckell) died, he asked Rafe to take care of Hope Brady.